-Asma Uddin is the director of strategy at the Center for Islam and Religious Freedom (CIRF).
-Prior to this position, she was Counsel at the The Becket Fund for Religious Liberty, where she focused on both international and American religious liberty advocacy.
-Ms. Uddin has extensive knowledge of religious liberty law and a track record of […]
+Asma Uddin is the author of When Islam Is Not a Religion: Inside America’s Fight for Religious Freedom.
+She previously served as counsel at the Becket Fund for Religious Liberty, where she focused on both international and American religious liberty advocacy.
+Uddin has extensive knowledge of religious freedom law and a track record of defending […]

 Bonnie Miller-McLemore is a professor of religion, psychology and culture at Vanderbilt University Divinity School in Nashville, Tenn., and co-author of From Culture Wars to Common Ground: Religion and the American Family Debate (2000).
 She teaches courses on women and religion, theology and science, as well as parenting, families and children.

-Björn Krondorfer is a professor of religious studies at Northern Arizona University in Flagstaff, Ariz.
-He is an expert on Western religious traditions and has particular interests in cultural studies, Holocaust studies, and gender studies.
-He is also an expert on madonna images in both religion and popular culture.
+Björn Krondorfer is a professor of religious studies at Northern Arizona University in Flagstaff.
+He is an expert on Western religious traditions and has particular interests in cultural studies, Holocaust studies and gender studies.
+He is also an expert on Madonna images in both religion and popular culture.

 Amy-Jill Levine of Vanderbilt University’s Divinity School is a professor of New Testament studies and of Jewish studies and director of the Carpenter Program in Religion, Gender and Sexuality.
 She can comment on Christian-Jewish dynamics and representations of Jews by Christians throughout the centuries.
 She was co-editor of A Feminist Companion to Mariology.
 She is an expert […]